-This article reviews some of the retained fastenings for fixed guards (captive screws for machine guards) as required by the Machinery Directive 2006/42/EC and the guarding standard EN 953:1997+A1:2009, which will shortly be replaced by EN ISO 14120.
+This article reviews some of the retained fastenings for fixed guards (captive screws for machine guards) as required by the Machinery Directive 2006/42/EC and the machine guarding standard EN ISO 14120 (BS EN ISO 14120:2015 in the UK).

-One of the requirements in the Machinery Directive is that the Essential Health and Safety Requirements that must be met and 126.96.36.199, fixed guards, states: "fixing systems must remain attached to the guards or machinery when the guards are removed."
-This requirement has also been added to the amended EN 953 and its replacement, ISO 14120 (5.19, "When it is foreseen (eg maintenance) that the fixed guard will be removed then the fastenings shall remain attached to the guard or to the machinery").
+European Machinery Directive 2006/42/EC lists Essential Health and Safety Requirements that must be met and 126.96.36.199, fixed guards, states: "fixing systems must remain attached to the guards or machinery when the guards are removed."
+This requirement is mirrored in ISO 14120, sub-clause 5.19: "When it is foreseen, e.g. maintenance, that the fixed guard will be removed, the fastenings shall remain attached to the guard or to the machinery."

-Various types of retained fastening - such as captive screws and quarter-turn fasteners - are available, but machine builders need to specify these with care if they are to achieve the optimum combination of purchase cost, installation cost and ease of use.
-Also bear in mind the requirement (ISO 14120, 3.2 and ISO 12100:2010, 3.27.1) that fixed guards must be fixed by systems that can be opened or removed only with tools" (so straight-slotted screws are unsuitable).
+Various types of retained fastening - such as captive screws and quarter-turn fasteners - are available as standard components but machine builders need to specify these with care if they are to achieve the optimum combination of purchase cost, installation cost and ease of use.
+Also bear in mind the requirement (ISO 14120, 3.2 and ISO 12100:2010, 3.27.1) that fixed guards must be attached in such a manner that they can only be opened or removed by the use of tools; this implies that straight-slotted screws are unsuitable.
 Another point to watch out for is the issue of how to replace a fastener or receptacle that sustains damage in use.
-What follows is a summary of some of the products and suppliers operating in the field of retained fastenings for fixed guards on machinery.

 Note that ISO 14120 restricts how quick-release fasteners such as quarter-turn screws can be used.
 Sub-clause 5.3.9, Removal of fixed guards, states that these shall not be used to secure fixed guards from outside the guarded area.
 However, their use is not prohibited if they are only accessible from inside the guarded area.

 PEM UK, a subsidiary of PennEngineering, supplies the SCB Spinning Clinch Bolt (pictured right), which is both low cost and quick to install.
 It is also offered as a self-retracting version incorporating a lightweight compression spring.
 In addition, PEM UK has a broad range of self-clinching panel fasteners with various head styles and threads, with some also benefiting from a floating design that compensates for panel misalignment.
-Recent additions to the range are the CAPS Coloured Access Panel Screws that feature a durable moulded plastic cap in a choice of colour.
-Note that many of the threaded fasteners from PEM are available with an anti-cross-threading feature.
+Note that many of the threaded fasteners from PEM are available with a MAThread anti-cross-threading feature.

 Clarendon Specialty Fasteners (previously known as Specialty Fasteners & Components, SFC) supplies numerous products that are suitable for use on guards.
 These include push-turn fasteners, quarter-turn fasteners, captive bolts (pictured right) and captive screws that snap into position with thumb pressure and are retained by an aluminium grommet.
 Some products are equipped with a spring to provide a self-retraction function.

 Machine Building Systems offers the Item Safety Fastening Set Multiblock 8 that features a flanged, button-head M6 screw (bright zinc-plated steel) with a necked shank; this is secured on the panel by means of a stainless steel retaining spring.
 Although the fastener is designed for use with Item Multiblocks or Item Multi Brackets on Item aluminium profile frameworks, it can also be used with conventional tapped holes, rivet nuts or captive nuts.